-- Pacing, panting, anxious
+- Pacing, panting, and anxious

-2. Certain Foods May Cause Gas
+Foods That Can Cause Gas

-3. Eating Too Fast May Cause Gas
+Eating Too Fast May Cause Gas

-4. Treats, Chew Toys, Medications and Nutritional Supplements
+Treats, Chew Toys, Medications, and Nutritional Supplements

-5. There Is Help for Gassy Pets
+Help for Gassy Pets

 In addition to all of the considerations above, there are other options for helping your flatulent pet when all else fails: